 What is batch cooking?

-Batch cooking, sometimes called meal prep, is cooking a lot of food at one time, so you cook less often.
-With batch cooking, you can have quick and easy meals throughout the week and spend less time in the kitchen.
+Batch cooking, sometimes called meal prep, involves cooking a lot of food at once so you cook less often.
+This allows you to have quick and easy meals throughout the week and spend less time in the kitchen.

-I usually buy at least four bone-in, skin-on chicken breasts when they are on sale and then roast them all at the same time.
-I will serve one of them for dinner, then debone and remove the skin from the others for chicken stock (recipe coming soon), then chop the meat up to make soups, casseroles, and chicken salad.
-The possibilities are endless!
+When they are on sale, I usually buy at least four bone-in, skin-on chicken breasts and roast them.
+I serve one for dinner, then debone and remove the skin from the others, saving the bones to make homemade chicken stock.
+Then I shred or chop the meat to make soups, casseroles, and chicken salad.

 I package it up in freezer storage bags, then either pop them in the freezer to pull out later or go ahead and prepare two or three of our favorite chicken casseroles to go in the freezer.